 Since 2016, according to Education Dive, over 120 schools have closed, consolidated, or merged to stay afloat.
 “Among them are chains such as Brown Mackie College and ITT Technical Institute, which together operated more than 100 campuses across the country, meaning the count of affected locations is much higher.”

-There are many variables to the reasons for these closures but in the end, it boils down to these three ingredients mentioned above.
+There are many variables to the reasons for these closures, but in the end, it boils down to these three ingredients mentioned above.

 Students demand technology in the classroom.
 Without it, they find other ways of supplementing this need through colleges that do offer these services.

-The overall brand of college and how they can relate to the different events connect students to more than just a degree, but an image that they will carry throughout their careers.
+The overall brand of college and how they can relate to the different events connect students to more than just a degree, but an image they will carry throughout their careers.

-Programs have evolved for quite some time and the need for jobs is ever-changing.
-Without new programs that embrace technology and analytics that provide insight for students to succeed, institutions are just offering yesterday’s leftovers.
-A key factor in a college-going under.
+Programs have evolved for quite some time, and the need for jobs is ever-changing.
+Without new programs that embrace technology and analytics that provide insight for students to succeed, institutions are just offering yesterday’s leftovers—a key factor in a college-going under.